jacklu2016/ADM-VRP/README.md

 ### <a href="https://github.com/mvkrishna2001/">Vamsi Krishna Munjuluri</a>, <a href="https://github.com/alexeypustynnikov">Sanath Kumar Parimi</a>

-This work was done as a final project.
+This work was done as a final year project under the guidance of Dr. Georg Gutjar.

 <hr style="width:50%;text-align:left;margin-left:0">

+# File Description

  0) **AM-D for VRP Report.ipynb** - demo report notebook
  1) **enviroment.py** - enviroment for VRP RL Agent